faizanraza09/faizanraza09.github.io/_posts/2023-11-05-unproject.md

     ---

-    ## Data and Techniques
-    - Data will be sourced from popular TV shows aired in the last decade, collected from streaming platforms with ethical considerations in mind.
-    - TV shows will be selected based on popularity and critical acclaim.
-    - Text analysis and natural language processing techniques will be used to analyze dialogue and scripts, while computer vision techniques will assess facial expressions and body language for accurate portrayal evaluation.

-    ---

     ## Values and Ethics
     - Values of accuracy and transparency guide the project.
     - Ethical considerations are prioritized in data collection and analysis.